Dekita/palworld-modconfig-devhelp/guides/xmog/xmog-setup.md

 # Known Issues / Limitations

-## Weapons

-## body Armors
+## Armors
+- Armors MUST use Material Instances!
-Armor materials dont seem to show unless they are bundled and set with a skeletal mesh that also uses them.
+- Armor materials dont seem to show unless they are bundled and set with a skeletal mesh that also uses them.
 I was thinking maybe something to do with the fact that all default game armor materials seem to be instances of `MI_PalLit_CharacterBodyBase`, which is an instance of `MI_PalLit`, which is an instance of `M_PalLit` (which is where that trail ends thankfully..).
 So perhaps that chain of inheritance is required or something?
 Maybe the M_PalLit material sets some property thats unique to armor materials?
 Not entirely sure why this is - if you know, please let me!

-## Head Equip
+## Armors [Head]
-Head Equipment skins have to use the same socket on the skeleton! eg, `Socket_HairAttach_Ear_L`, `Socket_HairAttach_HeadEquip_front`, `Socket_HairAttach_SmallHat`.
+- Head Equipment skins have to use the same socket on the skeleton! eg, `Socket_HairAttach_Ear_L`, `Socket_HairAttach_HeadEquip_front`, `Socket_HairAttach_SmallHat`.
 These cannot be mixed and matched.. eg: you cannot make a hat replace the mesh for an earing accessory!

+## Weapons
+- Can use Materials/Maerial Instances

+>[!WARNING]
-[!]
-More coming soon <3
+>More information coming soon <3